MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-composite-models.md

 > [!NOTE]
 > Within the context of composite models, all imported tables are effectively a single source, regardless of the actual underlying data source from which they are imported.

-## Example of using composite models
+## Example of a composite model

-As an example of a *composite model*, consider a report that has connected to a corporate data warehouse (in SQL Server) by using DirectQuery, where the data warehouse contains *Sales by Country*, *Quarter*, and *Bike (Product)* data, as shown in the following image:
+For an example of a *composite model*, consider a report that has connected to a corporate data warehouse (in SQL Server) by using DirectQuery.
+In this instance, the data warehouse contains *Sales by Country*, *Quarter*, and *Bike (Product)* data, as shown in the following image:

 ![Relationship view for composite models](media/desktop-composite-models/composite-models_04.png)